-Fig. 8.
-Time-space tradeoff on Munin1
+Figure 8: Time-space tradeoff on Munin1.

 Effect of dtree/dgraph on tradeoff.
-Our notion of optimality for tradeoff is based on a given dtree/dgraph; hence, generating different decomposition structures could possibly lead to better time-space tradeoff curves.
-To illustrate this point, we generated tradeoff curves for the Water network based on multiple dtrees/graphs, as shown in Figs. 5 and 9.
-One observation that we came across is that dtrees/graphs that are based on jointrees tend to require less time under full caching, but are not necessarily best for tradeoff towards the no caching region; see Fig. 9 for an example.
-Yet, we used such dtrees/graphs in this chapter in an effort to provide a clear baseline for comparison with jointree methods.
-If we relax this constraint, however, we can obtain better tradeoff curves than is generally reported here, as illustrated by Figs. 5 and 9.
-The specific way in which properties of a dtree/dgraph influence the quality of corresponding time-space tradeoff curves is not very well understood, however, and we hope to shed more light on this in future work.
+Our notion of optimality for tradeoff is based on a given dtree/dgraph; hence, generating different dtrees/dgraphs could possibly lead to better time-space tradeoff curves.
+To illustrate this point, we generated tradeoff curves for the Water network based on multiple dtrees/graphs, as shown in Figures 6 and 9.
+One observation that we came across is that dtrees/graphs that are based on jointrees tend to require less memory under full caching, but are not necessarily best for tradeoff towards the no caching region; see Figures 6 for an example.
+Yet, we used such dtrees/graphs in this paper in an effort to provide a clear baseline for comparison with jointree methods.
+If we relax this constraint, however, we can obtain better tradeoff curves than is generally reported here, as illustrated by Figures 6 and 9.
+The specific way in which properties of a dtree/dgraph influence the quality of corresponding time- space tradeoff curves is not very well understood, however, and we hope to shed more light on this in future work.

-Fig. 9.
-Time-space tradeoff on Water for computing probability of evidence
+Figure 9: Time-space tradeoff on Water for computing probability of evidence.